20tab/django-continuous-delivery/README.md

 ### 🐍 Virtual environment

-In order to run Talos in a virtual environment, first clone the repository in a local projects directory and ensure it is your current root:
+In order to run Talos in a virtual environment, first clone the repository in a local projects directory and ensure it is your current directory:

 ```console
 cd ~/projects